centresource/jersey/README.md

 # Jersey
 Jersey is a styleguide for internal Centresource applications.
-It's recommended that you include the compiled CSS file in your application.
-You can optionally include the `_jersey_variables.scss` file in your applications Sass file.
-This will allow you access to the Jersey color and breakpoint variables.
-Use Jersey as a base and expand upon it's styles from within your application's Sass files.
+Read the installation section for more inforation for getting up and running.

 ## Documentation

 ### Dependencies
+- Normalize.css 2.1.3+
 - FontAwesome 4.0.1+
+- Bourbon 3.1.8+
+- Neat 1.4.0+

 ### Fonts
 The following font families are used within Centresource Jersey.
 You are not required to load them, but you may experience irregularities without them.
 They are all available via [Google Webfonts](http://www.google.com/fonts).